Cal-Learn Program Procedures

 Then...

-The teen does not have his/her high school diploma or its equivalent,
+The teen does not have a high school diploma or its equivalent,

 The teen must be registered for Cal-Learn.

-The teen has his/her high school diploma or its equivalent,
+The teen has a high school diploma or its equivalent,

-The EW must review the teen's CWES registration status, determining if the teen must register with WTW, or is exempt.
+The EW must review the Case Summary page and program status to determine whether the teen must register with Welfare-to-Work (WTW) or is exempt.

 Reminder: If it is discovered at a later date that a pregnant or parenting teen under the age of 19 should have been enrolled in the Cal-Learn program, but was not, the EW must take immediate action to refer the individual to the Cal-Learn program.